Interactive Mystery • True Crime • Chat Fiction

 Choose who to trust.

 Accuse the wrong person and the group turns on you.
 Push too hard and someone shuts down.
-Stay silent at the wrong moment and evidence disappears.
-There are no do-overs — only consequences.
+Protect someone's secret and lose another's trust.
+Every choice echoes forward.

 It feels unsettlingly real.